Value Services Group

 Concrete Aggregate Testing: Gradation and Quality Assessment

-Comprehensive guide to testing concrete aggregates including sieve analysis, shape indices, and quality requirements per EN 12620.
+Comprehensive guide to testing concrete aggregates including sieve analysis, particle gradation, shape assessment, and quality requirements per EN 12620 and ASTM C136.

 Read Article →